-A. 7402-B/S.9308-A (Peoples-Stokes/Fernandez)
+A8145/ S6759/ (Peoples-Stokes/Fernandez)

-AN ACT to amend the education law, in relation to permitting certain persons to perform the application of topical fluoride varnish
+AN ACT to amend the education law, in relation to authorizing the application of topical fluoride varnish to a child's teeth by a parent or legal guardian

 The New York State Association of County Health Officials, (NYSACHO), supports the above-referenced legislation which would improve access to oral health interventions for children.
-Applying fluoride varnish to the teeth of young children is proven to reduce dental disease, but too few children in New York are receiving these preventative treatments.
-Allowing additional types of health providers to perform this service would bring New York in line with other states and create more access points where children can receive this preventive service.
-Increasing access to fluoride varnish was a recommendation from the 2022 NYS Early Childhood Oral Health Summit.
+Applying fluoride varnish to the teeth of young children has proven to reduce dental disease, but too few children in New York are receiving these preventative treatments.
+Health care providers routinely instruct parents or guardians on medication administration and other dental and orthodontal related interventions that they can then safely provide for their children.
+Training and empowering parents in its safe application will increase access to fluoride varnish, a recommendation from the 2022 NYS Early Childhood Oral Health Summit.